Test Track is located in World Discovery at EPCOT. Design and test your own car on this exhilarating attraction.

 Did you know?

-- Test Track was changed to its current format in 2012, updating the original attraction, which opened in 1999.
+- Test Track changed to its current format in 2025, following a second updated version that debuted in 2012.
+The original attraction opened in 1999.

-- The updated Test Track is sponsored by Chevrolet.
-General Motors, Chevrolet’s parent company, sponsored the pavilion, called “World of Motion” before Test Track’s debut, from opening day, October 1, 1982, until 2012.
+- General Motors currently sponsors Test Track.
+General Motors sponsored the pavilion, called “World of Motion” before Test Track’s debut, from opening day, October 1, 1982.

-- Both the queue and the actual ride course of Test Track exude a colorful, futuristic vibe with lots of neon.
-Many Disney fans have compared the setting to that of the Tron movies (1982 and 2010).
+- Both the queue and the actual ride course of Test Track exude a colorful, futuristic vibe.
+In fact, Disney fans have compared the setting to that of the Tron movies (1982 and 2010).

-- Test Track’s opening was delayed two years, from the spring of 1997 to the spring of 1999, due to technical problems.
+- Test Track’s had a delayed opening from the spring of 1997 to the spring of 1999.
+This as a result of technical problems.

 - The original version of Test Track featured a more generic, less futuristic, atmosphere.
 Guests did not design cars, and tests included a break test, a hot test, a cold test, and a barrier test prior to the outdoor speed portion.